 3.4 Valid Interconnection Request.

-3.4.1 DISIS Queue Cluster Window.
+3.4.1 DISIS Queue Cluster Window and Priority Requests.

 Transmission Provider shall accept Interconnection Requests for Definitive Interconnection System Impact Studies during the DISIS Queue Cluster Window.
 Each DISIS Queue Cluster Window will be eleven (11) calendar months in duration.
 Following the close of the DISIS Queue Cluster Window, there shall be a one (1) calendar month DISIS Review Period to resolve any deficiencies in Interconnection Requests received during the DISIS Queue Cluster Window.
 Each subsequent DISIS Queue Cluster Window will begin on the first day of the next calendar month after the end of the previous DISIS Review Period.
 Following the DISIS Review Period, Transmission Provider shall complete the study of valid Interconnection Requests within the DISIS Queue in accordance with the timeline specified in Section 8.5 of the GIP.
 Transmission Provider shall simultaneously study two or more valid Interconnection Requests within the DISIS Queue on the basis of geographic location and proposed electrical interconnection as specified in the Interconnection Requests in a non-discriminatory manner without regard to the nature of the underlying Interconnection Service, whether Energy Resource Interconnection Service or Network Resource Interconnection Service (“Cluster Study”).

-Transmission Provider may study an Interconnection Request separately to the extent warranted by Good Utility Practice based upon the electrical remoteness of the proposed Generating Facility.
+Transmission Provider shall accept Priority Requests at any time.
+Transmission Provider shall study Priority Requests according to Queue Priority.Transmission Provider may study an Interconnection Request separately to the extent warranted by Good Utility Practice based upon the electrical remoteness of the proposed Generating Facility.
 Transmission Provider shall study individual Interconnection Requests within the DISIS Queue not included within a Cluster Study based upon Queue Position without regard to the nature of the underlying Interconnection Service, whether Energy Resource Interconnection Service or Network Resource Interconnection Service.

 3.4.2 Initiating an Interconnection Request.

 To initiate an Interconnection Request, Interconnection Customer must satisfy the requirements in Section 8.2 of the GIP.
+Interconnection Customers seeking Priority Processing must also satisfy the additional requirements in Section 3.11.

 3.4.3 Acknowledgment of Interconnection Request.